Bad Habits to Avoid When Working in Revit

 It’s very difficult to learn Revit by jumping around from one YouTube tutorial to the next.

 That’s why in my Foundations of Revit course, I walk you through an entire project from start to finish, sharing my best practices and tips + tricks along the way.
-You'll even get a variety of resource files, including custom Revit families, which you'll learn how to create yourself.
+You'll even get a variety of resource files, including project files and custom Revit families, which you'll learn how to create yourself.

 Think you might want to check it out?
 Click here to learn more about it.